xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 #[derive(Debug, Clone, Copy, PartialEq, Eq)]
 #[repr(C)]
 pub enum Type {
-    /// The array element is unused; other members’ values are undefined.
-This type lets the
-    /// program header table have ignored entries.
     NULL = 0,
-    /// The array element specifies a loadable segment, described by p_filesz and p_memsz.
-The
-    /// bytes from the file are mapped to the beginning of the memory segment.
-If the segment’s
-    /// memory size (p_memsz) is larger than the file size (p_filesz), the “extra” bytes are
-    /// defined to hold the value 0 and to follow the segment’s initialized area.
-The file size may
-    /// not be larger than the memory size.
-Loadable segment entries in the program header table
-    /// appear in ascending order, sorted on the p_vaddr member.
     LOAD = 1,
-    /// The array element specifies dynamic linking information.
-See Section 8.3, Dynamic Section,
-    /// for more information.
     DYNAMIC = 2,
-    /// The array element specifies the location and size of a null-terminated path name to invoke
-    /// as an interpreter.
-This segment type is meaningful only for executable files (though it may
-    /// occur for shared objects); it may not occur more than once in a file.
-If it is present, it
-    /// must precede any loadable segment entry.
-See Section 8.1, Program Interpreter, for more
-    /// information.
     INTERP = 3,
-    /// The array element specifies the location and size of auxiliary information.
-See Section
-    /// 7.6, Note Sections, for more information.
     NOTE = 4,
-    /// This segment type is reserved but has unspecified semantics.
-Programs that contain an array
-    /// element of this type do not conform to the ABI.
     SHLIB = 5,
-    /// The array element, if present, specifies the location and size of the program header table
-    /// itself, both in the file and in the memory image of the program.
-This segment type may not
-    /// occur more than once in a file.
-Moreover, it may occur only if the program header table is
-    /// part of the memory image of the program.
-If it is present, it must precede any loadable
-    /// segment entry.
     PHDR = 6,
-    /// The array element specifies the Thread-Local Storage template.
-Implementations need not
-    /// support this program table entry.
-See Section 7.7, Thread-Local Storage, for more
-    /// information.
     TLS = 7,
-    /// Values in this inclusive range are reserved for operating system-specific semantics.
     LOOS = 0x60000000,
     HIOS = 0x6fffffff,
-    /// Values in this inclusive range are reserved for processor-specific semantics.
-If meanings
-    /// are specified, the psABI supplement explains them.
     LOPROC = 0x70000000,
     HIPROC = 0x7fffffff,
-}

-impl TryFrom<&[u8]> for Type {
-    type Error = &'static str;

-    fn try_from(value: &[u8]) -> Result<Self, Self::Error> {
-        if value.len() != 4 {
-            return Err("Elf32_Phdr.p_type requires exactly 4 bytes");
-        }

-        Ok(match le32!(value) {
-            0 => Self::NULL,
-            1 => Self::LOAD,
-            2 => Self::DYNAMIC,
-            3 => Self::INTERP,
-            4 => Self::NOTE,
-            5 => Self::SHLIB,
-            6 => Self::PHDR,
-            7 => Self::TLS,
-            _ => return Err("Bad Elf32_Phdr.p_type value"),
-        })
-    }
 }
 ```